ternava/x264/README.md

 There are 4 Python scripts that can help to measure 5 things in the original or specialized system of x264.

 ##### Counting the number of added lines of code (LoC):
-- The script `measures/addedloc.py` is used to count the number of LoC that we added tp delimit each of the 10 configuration options.
-To use it, in the original system of x264, you simply need to run this script using `python3 measures/addedloc.py` and it will generate a file named `addedloc.txt` with information about the added LoC.
+The script `measures/addedloc.py` is used to count the number of LoC that we added tp delimit each of the 10 configuration options.
+To use it, in the original system of x264, you simply need to run the script using `python3 measures/addedloc.py` and it will generate a file named `addedloc.txt` with information about the added LoC.

 ##### Measuring the binary size
-- The script `measures/exe_size.py` is used to measure the binary size of the original and specialized systems of x264 by any of the 10 configuration options.
+The script `measures/exe_size.py` is used to measure the binary size of the original and specialized systems of x264 by any of the 10 configuration options.
-To use it, you simply need to run this script using `python3 measures/exe_size.py` and it will generate a file named `èxesize.txt` with information about the binary size in bytes of each executable and their differences in percentage from the original system.
+To use it, you simply need to run the script using `python3 measures/exe_size.py` and it will generate a file named `èxesize.txt` with information about the binary size in bytes of each executable and their differences in percentage from the original system.

 ##### Measuring the number of gadgets
+The script `measures/exe_gadgets.py` is used to count the number of gadgets in the original and ten specialized systems of x264.
+To use it, you simply need to run the sricpt using `python3 measures/exe_gadgets.py` and it will generate a file named `gadgetsnr.txt` with information about the number of found gadgets in the original and specialized systems, including their difference to the original system in percentage.

+##### Checking for soundness and measuring the encoding time
+The script `measures/appx264-cabac.py` is used for two reasons, in the original and ten specialized systems:
+  - to measure the video size in bytes after its encoding, which measure we use to check the soundness of a system
+  - to measure the encoding time of a video, measures in seconds.

+To use it, you simply need to run the script using `python3 measures/appx264-cabac.py` and it will generate a file named `videosize.txt` with information about the encoded video size and its used encoded time for ten presets in x264 (see http://www.chaneru.com/Roku/HLS/X264_Settings.htm#preset).